EU Green Claims Directive: Latest Guide

 Revision EU Textile Labelling Regulation

-The new revisions to the EU Textile Labelling Regulation aimed at creating a more standardized and consumer-friendly system.
+New revisions to the EU Textile Labelling Regulation aim to create a more standardized and consumer-friendly system.
 Here are the key changes companies and consumers can expect.

 Empowering Consumers Directive: Guide to EU 2024/825